aldenvallestero/aldenvallestero/README.md

 Clean up ReactJS & NestJS systems to run the app smoothly and less bugs.
 Migrate database changes using TypeORM library based on the requirements.

-**Simple Cloudology**, 2021-2022 🇺🇸
+**API Developer @ Simple Cloudology**, 2021-2022 🇺🇸
-API Developer @ Givers USA
-I built the back-end of Givers Financial Technology including the integration of MasterCard & VISA delivery system, wallet service, referral program, analytics, and customer relation management.
+I built the back-end for **Givers Financial Technology USA** including the integration of MasterCard & VISA delivery system, wallet service, referral program, analytics, and customer relation management.

-**Fresh Connections / HekTek Digital**, 2019-2021 🇺🇸
+**Full Stack Developer @ Fresh Connections / HekTek Digital**, 2019-2021 🇺🇸
-Full Stack Developer
-I built retails website for USA clients allowing customers to sell their products and services.
+- I built retails website for USA clients allowing customers to sell their products and services.
 I used NodeJS to manage business logics back-end and ReactJS to create web apps.
-Business & Customer records are all stored in a Firestore NoSQL database.
+- Business & Customer records are all stored in a Firestore NoSQL database.

-**ACLC College**, 2019-2021 🇵🇭
+**Computer Science Instructor @ ACLC College**, 2019-2021 🇵🇭
-Computer Science Instructor
-I built retails website for USA clients allowing customers to sell their products and services.
-I used NodeJS to manage business logics back-end and ReactJS to create web apps.
+- Taught Object-Oriented Programming & Software Engineering.

 ### 📚 Education
 **Bachelor of Science in Computer Science**, ACLC College